iAamir3924/Bringing-Structural-Implications-and-Binding-Affinity-of-KRAS-Mutants-Using-Machine-Learning/README.md

 #### Data
 The background data for the Systems Biology and Machine Learning Scripts are provided in separate folders.
-The binary dataset is a huge file and is thus made accessible at https://drive.google.com/open?id=1-lwMZqWrLVS9UNae7Qoe9VGMJ0HXpZis.
+The integrase.cv is a huge file and is thus made accessible at https://drive.google.com/open?id=1-lwMZqWrLVS9UNae7Qoe9VGMJ0HXpZis.
 In case of any inconvinience, please feel free to reach us at iaamirofficial@gmail.com.

 #### Demo
 #### Instruction to execute this Model
+Run data set (as a demo)
+Download folder integrase.csv file (availabe at https://drive.google.com/open?id=1-lwMZqWrLVS9UNae7Qoe9VGMJ0HXpZis) In the Machine Learning Data folder,
+Run the DML Training script (Python).py
+Open CMD and input:
+cd .\Machine Learning Data\Your_Folder python -u Script.py > Example.out